kristianmandrup/ember-beercan/README.md

 This approach is sketched out here: [shelving-emberjs-was-authorization-in](http://avitevet.blogspot.com.es/2013/01/shelving-emberjs-was-authorization-in.html)

+There are also some nice ideas presented in this [gist](https://gist.github.com/ivanvanderbyl/4560416) about how to integrate with *cancan* permissions.

-You must also have a currentUser at `App.currentUser` for permissions to work.
+You must have a `currentUser` on the controller for permissions to work.
 For this a `App.CurrentUserController` is included.
 On this controller you can set the `currentUserPath` property to the path of your server API that returns the current user.
 It might be useful to return a Guest user, in case no user is logged in.